 Shaking his head, Logan leaned in again, whispering again in reply to his brother’s disbelief.

 Jackson’s face drained of color as the implications of Logan’s news became apparent to him.
 Turning, he faced the porch and zeroed in on Dakota, knowing the effect this news would have on him could affect his pup’s life.
 Turning back to Logan, Jackson murmured, “Are you absolutely positive?”

 The first book I ever wrote was Dire Warning in 2017 and, much to my delight, it became an Amazon Best Seller.
 Readers loved it and I was on my way to chronicling the Blackwood Pack, seven brothers who are gay wolf shifters in search of their fated mates– stories about love at first sight with twists and turns, angst and humor, romance and adventure and, of course, happy endings.

-Now, six books later, Ghost Walker, another Best Seller, has just been released to critical acclaim.
 I love the M/M paranormal genre because it gives my imagination a lot of territory in which to roam.
 My mind can really run wild and come up with some amazing stuff when it doesn’t have to stay inside the box.

 My readers tell me they feel like they’re a member of the pack as the stories unfold.
 As if they’re right there in the middle of the action.
 Others tell me it’s like watching a fast-paced movie.
 My writing style pulls no punches– readers love it and are always clamoring for the next book.

 Stories come to me as if they were being channeled by my characters, all of whom I love (except for a few villains).
 They are eager to recount their lives, loves and adventures and are not inhibited when it comes to revealing steamy details.